rahul-gharat/dronahq-docs/docs/building-with-ai/create-apps-with-ai.md

 <br></br>

 Here’s what happens next:
-1. With the propmt user will also mention the exact schema in the configured connector.
+1. With the prompt user will also mention the exact schema in the configured connector.
 1. AI generates a BRD (Business Requirements Document) based on your prompt.
 2. You can edit this BRD using markdown — rename fields, update text, add or remove items.
 3. Once done, click **Approve** — and DronaHQ will instantly build the app screen using the BRD.